Sorry, you need to enable JavaScript to visit this website.

 Since 1978, the voting age limit in Denmark has been 18 years of age for all types of elections.

 Everybody in the electoral register can vote in advance.
-Thus, young offenders and young persons who are completing their military service or are deployed can vote in advance.
 The advance voting takes place under the auspices of Danish authorities or vote receivers appointed by the Danish authorities to perform this task and with resources procured by the Danish Ministry of Interior and Health.

 The turnout of young people at elections in Denmark